 The title of a web page as it appears as a clickable link in Google’s search results and within the user’s browser bar is a Page Title.
 Google tends to look for core keywords that describe the page’s topic within this.

 The snippet of text that appears underneath the page title in Google’s search result is the page description.
 Though not officially used as a ranking factor, a well-written description is crucial for a strong click-through rate.
 The interesting thing about the page description is that Google may choose to outright ignore it and pull from the written content on your page, depending on the search query.
 This means that not every page necessarily needs a description – if you think the page copy speaks for itself, you’ll be safe to leave it.

-The written content on a page (On-Page Copy), Google will crawl and analyze to understand the context of a page’s topic.
+The written content on a page (On-Page Copy), will be crawled and analyzed by Google to understand the context of a page’s topic.
 A common tactic with on-page copy used to be stuffing the same keyword on the page by repeating it ad nauseum.
 Be warned that this is no longer valid, and is an almost surefire way to finding yourself off the first page of Google.